Intent statement for English:

 We can be readers and writers.

 English at St. Matthew's is taught to develop the child’s love of reading, writing and discussion.
 Through our English curriculum, we strive to teach the children how important these skills will be in the real world.
 It is our intention to immerse pupils in the wonders of quality texts to instil a love for reading, a passion for discovery and a confidence to explore their imagination through our book-led curriculum.

 English lessons will give children:

 Our aim at St. Matthew’s, is for all our children to become confident and capable readers and writers.
 In doing so, children will find a world of possibilities opened up to them, from being able to escape into a book and enjoy fantastical worlds, to being able to solve problems and develop life skills.

-In KS2, children have a daily English lesson and will read with their teacher weekly during guided reading sessions.
-The teachers use the St. Matthew's sentence type posters (inspired by the work of Alan Peat), to encourage children to write more creatively and produce more varied writing.
+Teachers use varied techniques in the Teach & Practise phase, including Talk for Writing (see the actions for this below) and the St. Matthew's sentence type posters (inspired by the work of Alan Peat), to encourage children to write more creatively and produce more varied writing.

-Children from Year 1 to Year 6 will have a weekly spelling session, where the words for the week are introduced, then a weekly spelling test.
-The lists for these can be found on the class pages.
+Children from Year 1 to Year 6 will have weekly spelling practise, where the words for the week are introduced, then a weekly spelling test.
+The lists for these can be found on your child's Google Classroom page.

 How to help at home

 Below are some links, which you may find useful for helping your child develop fluency in reading and writing.